There’s a common misconception that promotions are a bad idea, or can be damaging to your business.

 Instead of planning a sale as soon as possible, sit down and plan your promotions for the rest of the year.
 Creating a plan will yield better results and help avoid being in the same position again.

 Planning out your promotions will help you collaborate with other businesses.

 First and foremost, it will show other businesses that you are professional and organised.
 Secondly, it will allow for sufficient time for you and your collaborator to come up with a strong message and campaign which works well for both of you.

 Organisation is always important, and promotions are no exception.
-Planning promotions will help you stay on top of messaging for your business.
+Planning promos properly will help you stay on top of messaging for your business.